danielrosen29/Forecasting_Project/readme.md

 If we were to set a threshold a 5, our two variables which are above the threshold are demand and coal.
-These makes sense as coal has seen a massive decrease in usage and is very small as we approach 2023 which is inversely proportional to the trend of wind usage increasing.
-Demand also having high colinearity is intuitive because all power output is related to the current demand.
+These makes sense as coal has seen a massive decrease in usage which is inversely proportional to wind usage amongst other power sources.
+Demand having high colinearity is also intuitive because all power output is related to the current demand.
 Let’s try removing coal and see how these values change.

 ``` r
 lm_fit <- lm(wind ~ demand + nuclear + ccgt + pumped + hydro + total_other,